We help with what matters so you can focus on your future

 Minimum Eligibility Requirements

-- A single mother 21 years or older with children between 12 months old and a senior in high school who are eligible to live in Tarrant County
+- A single mother 21 years or older with dependent children (at least 1 year old and up to a senior in high school and must be eligible to live in Tarrant County)

-- US citizen or permanent resident and currently living in the DFW metroplex
+- US citizen or permanent resident and currently living in the DFW Metroplex (for more information about qualifying counties, click here)

-- The college or university must be a Texas-based state university or college with a physical campus located in Denton, Dallas, Collin or Tarrant County
+- A partner college or university (currently Parker University and Texas Woman’s University) or must be a Texas state-funded public university or college with a physical campus located in the DFW Metroplex

 - The college or university must be accredited by SACS (Southern Association of Colleges and Schools regional accreditation)